The-Elements/space-facts-api/README.md

-# Dog Facts API
+# Space Facts API

-An API that will return random facts about dog.
+An API that will return random facts about space.

-## Inspirations
+## Credits
-+ The project is a port of [kinduff/dog-api](https://github.com/kinduff/dog-api) using Python with Flask.
-+ There is still no other dog facts api while there are many APIs supporting cat facts.
-It is unfair !!!
-+ I'm a dog person.
-Cats are jerks.
+Special thanks to @DukeNgn

 ## Usage:

-+ `https://dog-facts-api.herokuapp.com/api/v1/resources/dogs/all` to get all the facts at once.
++ `https://space-facts-api.techgenius7777.tech/api/v1/resources/fact/all` to get all the facts at once.
 + Change `all` to parameter `?number=` to specify the number of facts you want to receive.
 + Change `all` to parameter `?index=` to specify the index of the fact you are targeting.